mkeke/2021-knuts-kabal/readme.md

 Click on a card to select it.
 A selected card has a green border.
 Possible moves are indicated by green cards if hints are enabled.
 Click a green card to move the selected card on top of the green card.
 Click the selected card to deselect it.

-Click on the restart icon to restart the game.
+Click on the restart icon to start the game.

 # Components